 Experienced home brewers know that the timing of bottling your beer is important not just for the flavor, but for safety as well.

-Bottling homebrew beer too early may lead to a build-up of carbon dioxide (carbonation), which in turn can lead to your bottle exploding.
+Bottling homebrew beer too early may lead to a build-up of carbon dioxide (carbonation), which in turn can lead to your bottle bursting from the pressure.
 This poses not only a safety hazard but destroys the homebrew you just spent weeks creating.
 Ensuring you bottle your beer at the proper time is a method to reducing this risk.

-The exploding beer is typically caused when fermentation is not yet complete.
+Beer bursting open is typically caused when fermentation is not yet complete.
 If you bottle your beer too early the yeast inside will have not had time to settle.
-Then gases inside the bottle will cause enormous pressure which leads to BOOM!
+Then gases inside the bottle will cause enormous pressure which leads to POP!

-Timing is only one aspect of your bottles exploding, if you’d like to know more about what can cause this event check out my other article here.
+Timing is only one aspect of your bottles bursting, if you’d like to know more about what can cause this event check out my other article here.